 I love Mongolian Beef and it’s in regular rotation in my kitchen.
 I usually just cook up the beef and serve it over rice.
 I’ve recently been enjoying it stir fried with udon noodles and it’s been a delicious, quick and easy dinner that I thought deserved sharing.

 Added to the delicious sauce, are easy to use, shelf-stable udon noodles.
-These udon need no pre-cooking.
-Simply add them directly to your hot stir fry and cook until warmed through.
+These udon need no pre-cooking, so you can simply add them directly to your hot stir fry and cook until warmed through.
 With just a short marinade time, this dish is ready in a flash and a great weeknight meal!

 Mongolian Beef sauce is, by nature, on the sweet side.
 It’s kind of the unique feature of this dish.
 That said, you can certainly dial back the brown sugar in the sauce a bit if it’s too much so for your taste.
 (Though I always suggest trying it as written first, then going from there).

 Get the Recipe: Mongolian Beef Udon

-- 1 cup green onion diced, plus more for garnish
+- 1 cup green onion, diced, plus more for garnish

-- 14 oz. udon noodles shelf stable
+- 14 oz. udon noodles, shelf stable

-- 1/2 tsp baking soda
+- 1/2 teaspoon baking soda

-- 1 tsp white sugar
+- 1 teaspoon white sugar

-- 1 Tbsp cornstarch
+- 1 Tablespoon cornstarch

-- 1 tsp rice vinegar
+- 1 teaspoon rice vinegar

-- 2 Tbsp vegetable oil
+- 2 Tablespoons vegetable oil

-- 1 Tbsp garlic minced
+- 1 Tablespoons fresh garlic, minced

 - 1/2 cup soy sauce